100 passengers in close contact with infected leave Japan ship

 They will be quarantined for two weeks near Tokyo, officials said.

-At a news conference on Saturday, Health minister Katsunobu Kato apologised that 23 passengers had been allowed to disembark from the ship without undergoing all the required tests.

-"We deeply regret that our operational mistake caused the situation," Kato said, adding that the passengers would be tested again.

-With the latest disembarkation, a 14-day quarantine is expected to start for more than 1,000 crew still on board as many of them did not undergo isolation because they were needed to keep the ship running.
+With the disembarkation, a 14-day quarantine is expected to start for more than 1,000 crew still on board as many of them did not undergo quarantine because they were needed to keep the ship running.

 They were preparing food and delivering meals to cabins, leading some critics to charge they were inadvertently spreading the virus throughout the ship, which has seen more than 600 cases of the potentially deadly COVID-19 disease.

-Kato defended Japan’s on-board quarantine, telling a TV programme Saturday there was no medical facility large enough to admit more than 3,000 people at once.
+Health minister Katsunobu Kato on Saturday defended Japan´s on-board quarantine, telling a TV programme there was no medical facility large enough to admit more than 3,000 people at once.

-Speaking at the news conference, Kato said six Australian passengers tested positive after leaving Japan.
+At a news conference late Saturday, Kato said six Australian passengers tested positive after leaving Japan.

+One of them had left for Australia without confirming Japanese test results, while two others were in close contact with infected people.

+"But the remaining three were not in close contact with infected people and tested negative in Japan," Kato said, adding that Japanese health authorities would cooperate with their Australian counterparts to discover how the three were infected.

 Kato also confirmed that a Japanese hospital on Saturday used the anti-influenza medication Avigan, also known as Favipiravir, to treat a patient infected with the virus.